emkor/spotify-backup/README.md

 ## known issues
 - collaborative playlists and playlist folders don't show up in the API, sadly.
-- tool downloads everything into memory, need to rewrite client in streaming manner
+- tool downloads everything into memory before writing to file, need to rewrite client and use streaming / generators